 From the beginning of the regular season through the post season, the TCW is the place to visit.
 We appreciate your continued support and input in making our newsletter a great success.
 We are always looking for new ways of improving our site, so please continue providing us your constructive criticism and suggestions.

 BILL GRANT has been involved with the sport of wrestling for over 50 years.
 He began his career on the mat at Cubberley High School in Palo Alto and competed for San Francisco State, earning a Far Western Conference title, as well as two trips to the NCAA Division II Championships in 1967 and ’68 respectively.
 His coaching tenure began in 1971 at Pacifica High School in Pittsburg, CA and in 1976 he led Oakland High School in the Oakland City Section to a 4th Place team finish at the CIF State Championships, producing 4 medalist in the process.
 To date, no other Oakland school has achieved this feat.
 After a short stint at Roseburg High School in Oregon, where his team was the 1977 Southern Oregon Conference Champions, he took the helm at Monterey High School in the Central Coast Section (CCS) in 1978 and for the next 27 years his teams earned an CCS title in 1982 and produced 38 section medalist and 4 CIF State placers.
 Currently, Bill coaches at Pacific Grove High School.
 More importantly, he has been among the top promoters of wrestling in the Golden State and abroad.
 In 1974, he founded the Northern California Wrestler Newsletter, which shortly thereafter became what we know today as The California Wrestler Newsletter.
 In addition, Bill has run the Monterey Coaches Clinic of Champions since the late 1970s, which for the past several decades has been rated among the top wrestling clinics in the country.
 Serving on numerous executive committees and Board of Director groups, Bill also earned several Coach-of-the-Year awards and was inducted to the California Wrestling Hall-of-Fame in 2004 and National Wrestling Hall-of-Fame, California Chapter in 2015.
+Currently, Bill is a board member with the California Wrestling Hall-of-Fame committee.

 Bill’s responsibilities includes compiling section and state rankings, as well as managing TCW advertisements.
 In addition, he is contributing editor for Wrestling USA Magazine and CIF State program.
 Bill is the founder of the TCW, which was established in 1974.